mkancija/rpi-random-number/Random_module-api.md

 ### GOlang version

-official repos do not offer latest golang version needed to install known libraries.
-To install one of the latest version of golang you need to compile it yourself.
+Official repositories do not offer the latest Golang version needed to install known libraries.
+To install one of the latest versions of Golang, you need to compile it yourself.

  - get latest arm32 version